Unchained112/Unchained112.github.io/_posts/2022-12-06-computer-networks-notes.md

 - WANs (wide area network) may cover a country or a continent.
 Some of the technologies used to build these networks are point-to-point (e.g., a cable) while others are broadcast (e.g.,wireless).

 Network software is built around protocols, which are rules by which processes communicate.
 Most networks support protocol hierarchies, with each layer providing services to the layer above it and insulating them from the details of the protocols used in the lower layers.
 Protocol stacks are typically based either on the OSI model or on the TCP/IP model.
 Both have the link, network, transport, and application layers, but they differ on the other layers.
 Design issues include reliability, resource allocation, growth, security, and more.
-Much of this book deals with protocols and their design.

 ![OSI TCP/IP]({{site.baseurl}}/assets/NetworkNotes/OSITCPIP.png)